VKTS0912/My-website/README.md

 # My-website
 Html, Css &amp; Javascript
-This is just a small website I created while studying web design.
+This is just a small interactive website I created while studying web design.
 Hope you guys like it, and if there's something you think I need to improve, just comment!!

 There's html, css and javascript folder seaparated so that you can view more easily, and feel free to download everything.